Applying for a New License (Teen Drivers) in Texas

 The Driver’s Ed requirement must include 32 hours of classroom instruction.
 Public school may require more classroom hours.
 All types of Texas Driver's Ed require 44 hours of behind the wheel training as of October 1st 2013.

-We Will Conducting Permit test are our Facility
+We Will Be Conducting Permit test at our Facility

 NOTE: If you already passed the written exam as part of your Driver’s Ed course, you are exempt from taking it again.